New family registration coming soon!

 Using stories, songs, discussion and projects, the monthly Prep & Practice program explores Jewish holidays and how to engage with them in personally meaningful ways.
-With a changing annual theme, families begin each session together then separate into smaller age-based groups for targeted learning and exploration.
-Attendees include parents, guardians, grand-parents, visiting friends and kids (ages 5 to 11).
+With a changing annual theme, families begin each session together then separate into smaller age-based groups for targeted learning and exploration (including a special parents/guardians group).

 When: Once a month on a Sunday, from 10am - 12pm.